 Professional development opportunities

-Our support includes professional development opportunities for clinicians working and supervising students in rural and remote health within our footprint, such as:
+Our support for clinicians working and supervising students in rural and remote health within our footprint includes:

 - providing learning and teaching resources to support clinicians supervising students on placement

 - providing opportunities to participate in educational research projects

 - supporting clinicians to attend and present at conferences

 - providing opportunities for interprofessional learning and collaboration between health professionals

 - delivery of professional development opportunities to clinicians in rural areas.

 We also offer free, one-hour online professional development workshops throughout the year that are open to all clinicians.

 We have a number of online modules available to assist you in developing your skills as a clinical supervisor.
 These modules are free to access, with a certificate of completion also available on request.
 The modules can be completed either as a stand-alone learning resource or as a suite to comprise the Rural Clinical Placements – How to Grow Your Own course.